Get the plugin

 random

-For each generated clone, the plugin randomly picks one of its possible variants' permutations.
+For each generated clone, the plugin randomly selects one of the possible permutations.
 It's completely random.
 Each pick isn't affected by what was picked before.
 It doesn't have memory.

 Generating variants permutations with random